Hsinbyume: Life

 Hsinpyume was a daughter of Prince of Pyay Sīridhammarājā (a son of King Bodawpaya) and his consort Princess of Myedu.
 She was wedded to the 18-year-old Prince of Sagaing on 9 February 1803.
 Her full regnal title was Sīrisumahācandādevī.
-She became the Crown Princess when her husband Prince of Sagaing was selected as Crown Prince by his grandfather King Bodawpaya in 1808.
+She became the Crown Princess when her husband, Prince of Sagaing, was selected as Crown Prince by his grandfather, King Bodawpaya, in 1808.

 In 1812, Hsinbyume died seven days after the birth of Setkya Mintha in Mingun near Ava.
-The crown prince built a beautiful white stupa in memory of his first wife named Hsinbyume Pagoda at Mingun.
+The crown prince built a beautiful white stupa in memory of his first wife, named Hsinbyume Pagoda at Mingun.
 He took on five more queens as crown prince (of the eventual number of 23 queens).
-He was promoted his third wife Me Nu as new Crown Princess and later chief queen when Bagyidaw ascended the throne on 5 June 1819.
+He promoted his third wife Me Nu as new Crown Princess and later chief queen when Bagyidaw ascended the throne on 5 June 1819.

-Her son, Setkya Mintha was executed by King Tharrawaddy (the successor to his elder brother Bagyidaw) on 4 April 1837.
+Her son, Setkya Mintha, was executed by King Tharrawaddy (the successor to his elder brother Bagyidaw) on 4 April 1837.